-As a lifelong Texan living in rural South East Texas, I understand the importance of agriculture to our great state.
-Agriculture is a $100 billion industry in Texas, and is vital to America’s economy, the health and well-being of our citizens and our national security.
+As a lifelong resident of Southeast Texas, I understand our agriculture industry’s impact on the state.
+It is a $100 billion industry in Texas and is vital to our national security, economy, and the health and well-being of our citizens.

-From the rice fields in Chambers County to the timber lands in Tyler, Jasper and Newton counties, my constituents in the agriculture community can rest assured that I am working with like-minded Members of Congress every day to enact policies that have the best interest of the American farmer and rancher in mind.
+From the rice fields in Liberty and Chambers Counties to the timber lands in Tyler, Jasper, and Newton, my constituents working in the agriculture community can rest assured that I am striving with like-minded Members of Congress to enact policies that prioritize their livelihoods’ and best interests.